Orbital welding: The welding process

 Successful orbital welding is also dependent upon using high quality tubing material.
-Typically only 316L stainless steel tubing (not pipe) and fittings are used for automatic orbital GTA welding and are obtained from a number of specialty manufacturers.
+Typically only 316L stainless steel tubing (not pipe) and fittings are used for automatic orbital welding and are obtained from a number of specialty manufacturers.
 The weld quality depends upon having a reasonably clean source of Argon for backing and shielding gas.
 Minimum purity would be 99.995% for typical industrial applications.
 For some applications it is necessary to use ultra high purity argon, 99.9998% purity and such applications requires the use of all high purity purge equipment (valves, regulators and flow control).
 Typically, no rubber components can be used for purge gas apparatus since the rubber absorbs and releases moisture and oxygen into the argon stream.
 Moisture and oxygen (in Argon) are contaminants detrimental to a successful automatic orbital weld.

 Weld coupons, pieces of metal used to test a welders' skill, are typically prepared at the beginning of a welding shift, any time any variable is adjusted or changed and at the end of the shift (and more frequently as required by an inspector).
 Each coupon must be examined internally and externally to verify full penetration, proper bead width and other criteria.
 With smaller diameter pipe or tubing, it is usually necessary to section open the coupon to examine the weld bead.
 All coupons must exhibit complete penetration and consistent bead width.
 Variations in consistency are an indicator of a problem that must be resolved before continuing.

 Orbital welding is more commonly performed on tubing than on pipe for several reasons, most important being that the production of tubing yields very consistent outside diameters which is critical to proper fit up in the weld head.

 Automatic Orbital GTA welding has become the standard joining method for high integrity gas and liquid systems used in the Semiconductor and Pharmaceutical manufacturing industries.
 These systems are rated for extreme purity and leak tight integrity.
 An entire specialty industry supplying valves, fittings, regulators, gauges and other components for orbital welding and use in high purity applications has developed since the mid 1980s.
 For tube welding in high purity applications only a fully enclosed weld head may be used.